now streaming

 Creators: Lucia Aniello, Paul W. Downs, Jen Statsky

-Star Jean Smart is two-for-two on Emmy wins for Best Actress in a Comedy for this HBO Max series about an aging comedienne who is partnered with a writer from a different generation (the underrated Hannah Einbinder) to rejuvenate her career.
+Star Jean Smart is two-for-two on Emmy wins for Best Actress in a Comedy for this Max series about an aging comedienne who is partnered with a writer from a different generation (the underrated Hannah Einbinder) to rejuvenate her career.
 Smart is the center of a show with very smart writing in every episode, and she’s giving one of those all-timer performances, perfectly capturing the blend of ego and insecurity that comes with aging in Hollywood.

 Hacks